Copyright Law, Intellectual Property, & Trademark Law

 The CETUS consortium of higher education actively seeks alliances with other colleges, universities, professional associations, government agencies, and private companies engaged in advancing the educational opportunity to further an understanding of intellectual property rights and the critical role of fair use in teaching, learning, and scholarship.
 Primarily, we must uphold the principles of fair use for the long-term vitality of our nation.

 Copyright is at a critical juncture with the massive growth of online media.
 Intellectual property and UDRP specialists are all in demand right now.
 Universities have an extraordinary opportunity to influence the development of the law and related practices as they affect higher education.
 If universities fail to provide initiative on copyright issues, other parties will exert their influence to shape the law for purposes which do not necessarily advance teaching, learning, and scholarship.

-The latest developments in copyright law are a direct response to changing educational needs and classroom technology.
+The latest developments in copyright law are a direct response to changing educational needs.
 New technology allows digital conversion of images and text, creation of multimedia composite works, and transmission of data to remote locations.
 E-Learning for employees and students alike allow for education from far beyond the corporate and campus bounds.
 These activities are often central to innovative and effective scholarship; they also are imperative to the exchange of ideas and to the success of America’s commitment to mass higher education in a democratic society.
 If you have a question about fair use of an IP asset you should contact a lawyer who specializes in Intellectual Property.